-Majority Floor Leader
+Majority Leader

-30. It shall be the duty of the Majority Floor Leader to make those appropriate motions, points of order, or other arrangements that may be necessary to expedite the proceedings of the Assembly, and he or she shall be responsible for the presentation of all matters that relate to the order of business, and to the promotion of harmony among the membership.
+30. It is the duty of the Majority Leader to make those appropriate motions, points of order, or other arrangements that may be necessary to expedite the proceedings of the Assembly, and he or she is responsible for the presentation of all matters that relate to the order of business, and to the promotion of harmony among the membership.